 Document your successes and showcase how you’ve added value to the company.
 Be prepared to present specific examples and data-driven results during your raise discussion.
 This evidence will strengthen your position and increase the likelihood of a favorable outcome.

-4. Planning the Conversation
+4. Plan the Conversation

 The next step is to strategically plan your conversation.
 This includes choosing the right time and place, deciding on the right way to phrase your request, and anticipating possible responses.
 Consider the company’s current financial situation and other factors that may affect the decision.
 Be sure to rehearse your pitch, as it will increase your confidence during the actual conversation.